Planning a Positive Cesarean birth?

 If you don’t ask….

 If you don’t ask, you don’t know.
 Don’t assume you’ll be offered all your options.
 If its important to you have the conversation with your birth team and tell them why its important to you.
+And if you dont get the answer you want, keep asking.
+Send an email to hospital maternity management to put your case forward.
+And don’t forget, Its never too late to change providers.

 Can an unplanned C-section be positive?